AngloGold Ashanti Limited (AU) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted for AngloGold Ashanti Limited (AU) by analysts is $20.87, which is -$0.27 below the current market price.
-The public float for AU is 412.66M, and at present, short sellers hold a 1.75% of that float.
-On March 17, 2023, the average trading volume of AU was 2.95M shares.
+The average price point forecasted by analysts for AngloGold Ashanti Limited (AU) is $20.87, which is -$1.08 below the current market price.
+The public float for AU is 412.69M, and currently, short sellers hold a 1.75% ratio of that floaft.
+The average trading volume of AU on March 21, 2023 was 3.06M shares.

 AU’s Market Performance